NOTE: You'll find resources for individual counties on Page 2!

 ational source and encouragement for responsible parents who want to be equally active

 Has numerous links to fatherhood programs.

-Divorce Care is a friendly, caring group of people who will walk alongside you through one of life’s
+Divorce Care is a friendly, caring group of people who will walk alongside you through one

-and support groups are led by people who understand what you are going
+Care seminars and support groups are led by people who understand what you are going

 through and want to help.
-You’ll gain access to valuable Divorce Care resources to help you deal with the pain of the past and
+You’ll gain access to valuable Divorce Care resources to help

-groups meeting throughout the US, Canada and in other countries around the world.
+ada and in other countries around the world.

 Divorce Care for Kids

 Many DivorceCare groups also sponsor DivorceCare for Kids (DC4K) groups.
 DC4K is a fun